lambdageek/MSBuildStructuredLog/vscode/IDEAS.md

 ### Skip boring nodes; send richer summaries

 - [ ] de-emphasize skipped targets like the desktop viewer

-- [ ] send parent nodes for search results
+### Cleaner display

 - [ ] don't just use `toString` for node descriptions
+- [ ] be more aggressive about sending abridged nodes (for example very long property values aren't abridged right now)

 ## Common